DashboardCode/BsMultiSelect/README.md

 * $input-color - we need to make DIV color the same as `input` color (color of text you are typing); default value is "#495057"

 If your theme changes those variables, you need to update them on the plugin initialization.
-(INSTRUCTION CURRENTLY MISSED, but clear from plugin help)
+(INSTRUCTION CURRENTLY MISSED, but is should be clear from plugin sources).

 It would very nice if Bootstrap could provide those SASS variables as classes :